Man drinks coffee leaning against his kitchen counter.

 Set a goal.
 Is your goal to pay off one or more credit cards, or to get out of debt completely?
 Figure out what that goal is, and write it down, along with an achievable timeline for being successful.

-For example, if you’re looking to pay off multiple credit cards, you could try a balance transfer credit card.
-With a balance transfer card, you could consolidate debt from multiple cards to a single credit card with a 0% or low introductory interest rate.
+If you’re looking to pay off multiple credit cards, you could try a balance transfer credit card.
+With a balance transfer card, you could consolidate debt from multiple cards to a single credit card with a low introductory APR.
 Your timeline would be to pay off the balance transfer before the intro period ends.

 Create a payment plan.
 To help you create a realistic plan for paying off your card or cards, utilize an online payoff calculator to help you visualize how much of a monthly payment you can afford, and when your payoff date will be if you chip away at your balance consistently.
 If you have multiple debts to repay–that carry different interest rates–focus on repaying the higher interest rate debt first, to reduce the total interest you’ll pay.